transcriptionpro/wuc-new/_posts/2017-04-26-easy-steps-to-bitcoin-buying-with-debit-card-and-credit-card-online.md

 <br/>
 <center><img src="/images/cc-btc-5.jpg" alt="buy bitcoin using credit card"/></center>
 <br/>
-CEX.io enables you to purchase bitcoin using a debit or credit card.
+<a href="/bitcoin-economy-will-be-helpful-to-conceal-greeks-richness/">CEX.io enables you to purchase bitcoin</a> using a debit or credit card.
 It is among the earliest Bitcoin exchanges which works in Europe, U.S. and some South American countries.
 Its process of verification is extensive and can be completed in 30 minutes.
 <br/><br/>
 CEX is available in some states in the U.S.; please visit this page for more details.
 <br/><br/>